 However, that doesn’t mean that citizens and residents in these countries will not be affected.
 In China, for example, the Great Firewall uses deep packet inspection (DPI) to detect and block the use of this software.

-I’ve used ExpressVPN for years in China despite it being “frowned upon,” and I’m not the only one.
+I’ve used NordVPN for years in China despite it being “frowned upon,” and I’m not the only one.

 The vast majority of long-term expats in China and all throughout southeast Asia use a virtual private network to access the internet.